-- Han and Leia's kiss in Star Wars, right before he was lowered into the carbonite freezing chamber and an uncertain fate.
+- The Empire Strikes Back: Han and Leia's kiss, right before he was lowered into the carbonite freezing chamber and an uncertain fate.

-- Leia's mother did the same thing!
-Padmé and Anakin kiss in Attack of the Clones right before they are led into an execution arena.
+- Attack of the Clones: Padmé and Anakin kiss right before they are led into an execution arena.

-Anakin: I thought we agreed not to love.
-That it would destroy our lives.
+Anakin: I thought that we had decided not to fall in love.
+That we would be forced to live a lie, and that it would destroy our lives.